nicolasbelz/ffufapp/README.md

 ### Custom Header Fuzzing
 In the attack, we are testing the web application's response to different custom headers.
 The custom header is specified in the request, and FFuF replaces the `FUZZ` placeholder in the header with values from the wordlist.
 We defined different payloads in the `request.txt` file.
 Each payload represents a different scenario or input to test the application's response.
 For example, you are testing with different custom headers and `POST` data values.
 The `request.txt` file contains the HTTP requests to be sent.
 Each request block in the file represents a different test case, including the custom header and payload.
 The `custom_header.txt` file contains a list of potential values that FFuF will substitute for the `FUZZ` placeholder in the custom header.
 FFuF will test each value from the wordlist against the custom header.

 `-request request.txt`: Specifies the request file that contains the HTTP requests to be sent.
-Each request block in this file represents a different test case with various payloads.

 `-u http://localhost/custom_header.php`: Specifies the base URL of the target web application.
-In your case, it's a local server running on `http://localhost`

 Correct command:
 <div class="code-snippet">